Our approach to inclusion, diversity & representation

 Each year, we gift a number of free SoA memberships to participants on mentoring schemes run by regional development agencies and other partners, many of whom are authors from underrepresented backgrounds, to ensure that they are starting their careers with reliable advice and resources.

-We have supported the development of a growing number of networks, currently these include Carers and Authors with Disabilities & Chronic Illnesses.
+We have supported the development of a growing number of networks, currently these include carers and authors with disabilities and chronic illnesses.

 We strongly encourage members from underrepresented backgrounds to take part in the democratic processes that underpin the SoA structure – from our board of directors (Management Committee) through to our community committees.